jupyterhub/jupyterhub/README.md

 ### (Optional) Installation Prerequisite (pip)

-Notes on `pip` command used in the below installation sections:
+Notes on the `pip` command used in the installation directions below:
 - `sudo` may be needed for `pip install`, depending on the user's filesystem permissions.
 - JupyterHub requires Python >= 3.3, so `pip3` may be required on some machines for package installation instead of `pip` (especially when both Python 2 and Python 3 are installed on a machine).
 If `pip3` is not found, install it using (on Linux Debian/Ubuntu):

         sudo apt-get install python3-pip

 ## Installation